drfuzzyness/virtua-chat-obsanarchy/README.md

 The name of the source is what allows the app to change the opacity to show and hide the source.

+You'll also need to add the **Color Key** Filter to each source.
+Right click on a source, and choose **Filters**.
+In the bottom left of the window, click the **Plus** icon, and choose **Color Key**.
+You can leave all settings as default.
+This program will automatically change the opacity of that from `0` to `1` to deactivate or activate the source.

 ### First Run

 1. Start the program, be ready for a browser window to open.